buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Usually weaker and more fragile than their close relative, they are still formidable beings in combat.
 Preferably, a Wise Owlbear does not attack except in defense and seeks the most tactical and useful approach possible.
 A characteristic trait of Wise Owlbears is a red scarf worn around the absent neck.
 Killing a Wise Owlbear is an affront to the Devotees and Followers of Nethergal; it has also happened that the Patron himself has taken away the ability to communicate from those who have committed atrocities against his favorite creatures.

-Training a Wise Owlbear is much easier than an Owlbear, but the high intelligence of the creature will push it to have an equal relationship or as a familiar rather.
+Training a Wise Owlbear is much easier than training an Owlbear, but the high intelligence of the creature will push it to have an equal relationship or as a familiar rather.

 The Mage Hand spell is usually used to flip through the most delicate tomes and to write, albeit extremely slowly.